kickassCoderz/kickass-toolkit/docs/docs/data-service/creating-custom-service.md

         }

         if (typeof value === 'string') {
             // we do not want '/' character in our id param
             // to avoid unwanted any pathname traversal return !value.includes('/')
         }

         return false
     }

-    async updateOne<T extends TBaseResponse>(resource: string, params: TUpdateOneParams): Promise<T> {
+    async updateOne<T extends TBaseResponse>(resource: string, params: TUpdateOneParameters): Promise<T> {
         if (!this.isValidId(params.id)) {
             throw new Error('Invalid params.id')
         }